sammaxfleet/LOSIMPLEDJANGO/README.md

 1. Be able to leave a review - **COULD HAVE**

-Epic 6 - Navbar

-1. Get the Navbar working from page to page - **MUST HAVE**
-2. Be able to scroll and the colour change on what page you’re own. **COULD HAVE**
-3. Have a scroll down on the login/ sign up page. **SHOULD HAVE**

 Epic 9 - CRUD working for the database admin & the User experience.